 By 2040, electric vehicles will make up 54% of all new car sales worldwide.
 Electric cars are steadily growing in popularity, thanks in part to their eco-friendliness and fewer maintenance requirements.
-However, EV owners should pay close attention to how they maintain and operate their automobiles, especially during the winter.
+However, electric vehicle owners should pay close attention to how they maintain and operate their automobiles, especially during the winter.

 While some drivers in the South may already be looking forward to the early spring promised by Punxsutawney Phil, those up North may still worry about late March cold fronts.
 If you’re new to electric vehicles, here are a few quick tips to help you get where you need to go this season.